ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ## Overview

-`App` is the Root Component in the Balzor UI.
-This article shows how to build a more flexible version.
+`App` is the root component in the Blazor UI.
+This article looks at how it works and shows how to build a more flexible version.

 ![EditForm](https://shauncurtis.github.io/siteimages/Articles/Editor-Controls/EditFormState.png)